-We implemented dDedup in the MongoDB DBMS [5], and we evaluate its efficacy using four real-world datasets.
-Our results show that it achieves upto $37 \times$ reduction ( $61 \times$ when combined with block-level compression) in storage size and replication traffic, significantly outperforming chunk-based dedup, while imposing negligible impact on the DBMS's runtime performance.
+To evaluate our approach, we implemented dbDedup in the MongoDB DBMS [5] and measured its efficacy using four real-world datasets.
+Our results show that it achieves up to $37 \times$ reduction (61× when combined with block-level compression) in storage size and replication traffic. dbDedup outperforms chunk-based dedup while imposing negligible impact on the DBMS's performance.